fungt1/Front-End-Website-of-Profile-Form-Senior-Proj-Google-Glasses-/README.md

 The site does not run through github because the whole part of the backend is not implemented in this section.
 Since I am not running the program, pictures of each part of the form are provided in the folders section.

-Langauges being used: Html,css,javascript,php,mySQL
+Langauges being used: Html,css,javascript,

-Server: Apache24 Database: MySQL CSS frameworks: bootstrap.
+ CSS frameworks: bootstrap.
 Javascript library: jQuery.

-Tools: phpmyadmin, mySQL worknech, mySQL command line client.
+Tools: Visual Studio Code.

-Helpful links: https://jquery.com/ jQuery https://www.phpmyadmin.net/ https://www.mysql.com/ mySQL download https://getbootstrap.com/ bootstrap extensions
+Helpful links: https://jquery.com/ jQuery https://www.phpmyadmin.net/  https://getbootstrap.com/ bootstrap extensions